Jake Obetsebi-Lamptey: Early life and education

-Jake was born on February 4 1946 in Accra, Ghana, the second son of Emmanuel Obetsebi-Lamptey, a lawyer and politician, and his Dutch wife Margaretha, Jake Obetsebi-Lamptey had his primary education in Accra, before travelling to England to further his education.
+Jake was born on 4 February 1946 in Accra, Gold Coast (now Ghana), the third son of Emmanuel Obetsebi-Lamptey, a lawyer and politician, and the second son of his Dutch wife Margaretha, Jake Obetsebi-Lamptey had his primary education in Accra, before travelling to England to further his education.

 Career

 In 1966, he began work as a radio and TV scriptwriter, commentator and presenter at the Ghana Broadcasting Corporation (GBC).
 In 1969, he joined Lintas West Africa, an advertising firm, as an account executive and radio and television producer.
 As Client Service Manager of Lintas in Ghana in 1971, he wrote, co-ordinated and executed Family Planning, Motivation Campaign for the Ghana National Family Planning Programme.
 Obetsebi-Lamptey was appointed General Manager of Lintas in Ghana in 1974 and thereafter worked on a number of programmes for the company and others in Liberia, Sierra Leone and Kenya.

 From 1984 to 1999, he worked as a consultant to the World Health Organization (WHO).
 Obetsebi-Lamptey was the Plenary Speaker at the World Summit on AIDS, London, and Second International Symposium on the disease in Yaoundé, Cameroon.
-He is a past president of the Advertising Association of Ghana, and has several publications to his credit, covering topics from family planning to AIDS prevention in Africa.
+He was a past president of the Advertising Association of Ghana, and has several publications to his credit, covering topics from family planning to AIDS prevention in Africa.

 Political career

 He was the national campaign manager of the victorious New Patriotic Party (NPP) during the 2000 Presidential elections, which saw the first civilian-to-civilian transition of power in Ghana.

 Obetsebi-Lamptey was appointed Minister for Presidential Affairs (Chief of Staff) from 2001 to 2003 under President John Kufuor in Ghana.
-In a reschuffle, he was appointed Minister of Tourism and Modernization of the Capital from 2003 to 2005.
+In a cabinet reshuffle, he was appointed Minister of Tourism and Modernization of the Capital from 2003 to 2005.
 From 2005 to July 2007, Obetsebi-Lamptey served as Minister of Tourism and Diasporan Relations in the cabinet of President John Kufuor.
 He resigned his post in July 2007 to campaign for the NPP presidential flagbearer nomination for the 2008 Presidential elections but was unsuccessful at the attempt.